MaksymKotlin/SatelliteTracker/README.md

 # SatelliteTracker

-> **Educational Project** - is a real-time ISS (International Space Station) tracking application built with Avalonia UI and .NET 10.
+> **SatelliteTracker** - is a real-time ISS (International Space Station) tracking application built with Avalonia UI and .NET 10.
 It uses the SGP4 orbital prediction model with TLE (Two-Line Element) data to calculate and display the current position of the ISS on an interactive 2D world map, updating every second.

 ## Features
 - Real-time ISS tracking updated every second